uploadtigris/ew_traffic/README.md

 I will acknowledge, solving this problem seems impossible.
 Nevethless, I do not think that should keep anyone from trying.
 In this project, I will use the latest Data Analysis technologies and Product Management principles to create something I am proud of, and perhaps something that could save me an hour or two a week.
 Traffic is a universal problem we all face and is deemed a public nuisance.
 Spiderman would be on the case... but he's not real.
 Sorry.

 Above this description you will find 10 sections.
 The project is described in such a manner because it documents my progress and reflects real world product development (at least one "cycle" of it).
 I come from an Economics education and find that companies need to sell something valuable, so I thought why not create something valuable as if I were a company.
 Maybe that way an organization might hire me to create or improve another product in a similar manner ($$$).
-Anyway, the sections are
+Anyway, the sections are:

 ### 1. Find a problem